ConfigInjectorContributors/ConfigInjector/README.md

                              .ExcludeSettingKeys(new[] { "ExampleSettingKey1", "webpages:Version", "webpages:Enabled" })
                              .DoYourThing();

-IF you genuinely don't want to assert that nobody is using silly/dangerous inline configuration settings, you can use the following:
+If you genuinely don't want to assert that nobody is using silly/dangerous inline configuration settings, you can use the following:

     ConfigurationConfigurator.RegisterConfigurationSettings()
                              .FromAssemblies(/* TODO: Provide a list of assemblies to scan for configuration settings here  */)